SaprykinVitaliy/WebNotes/README.md

 # WebNotes
-Pet project - web site for creating and managing notes
+Pet project - web site for creating and managing notes.

 Features:
 1. Create, edit, delete text notes
 2. Site is available in English and Russian